bluesky-social/atproto/packages/plc/README.md

 ## Membership responsibilities
 Each member of the consortium is responsible for:
-1. Storing a complete copy of the current state of the AIC repository.
+1. Storing a complete copy of the current state of the PLC repository.
 2. Answering queries for the latest state of a DID’s diff set. (id_tick)
 3. Signing the answers with the highest tid to ever come out of the consensus algorithm
    * The TID in the identity tick is the latest tid for the consensus algorithm reaching finality.
 It not the latest tid from the diff set.
 If a did doc has not been updated for years the returned tick should still have a near current time for a tid.